juanpovedapl/health-ui/README.md

 ---

-## 4. Automate deployment Health-UI using Jenkins Pipeline Strategy in OCP SandBox cluster.
+## 4. Automate Health-UI deployment in OCP SandBox cluster using Jenkins Pipeline Strategy.

 ---

 ### Create health-ui pipeline

-1. Ensure your Jenkins local instance is up and running at http://localhost:9090/
+1. Ensure your Jenkins local instance is up and running at http://localhost:8080/

 2. Click on **Open Blue Ocean** in the left menu: